The Discovery-Invention Cycle: Bridging the Basic/Applied Dichotomy

 "The threat of terrorism complicates matters even further.
 In April, two men in Canada were arrested for plotting an attack on rail lines near Toronto.
 In the US, homeland security officials have warned that shipments of hazardous materials are an attractive terrorist target."

 By Sonia Phalnikar and Calestous Juma, Professor of the Practice of International Development; Director, Science, Technology, and Globalization Project; Principal Investigator, Agricultural Innovation in Africa

 "In an email interview with Global Ideas, [Calestous] Juma touches on the challenges and opportunities raised by climate change in Africa, the economic drivers behind a rash of innovations, the role of African universities and why dogma is holding back the continent's full research potential."

 By Matthew Bunn, Associate Professor of Public Policy; Co-Principal Investigator, Project on Managing the Atom

 What are the most important technologies and approaches used to protect weapons-usable nuclear materials from theft?
 What are the major international agreements and initiatives focused on improving nuclear security?
 What are the strengths and weaknesses of current approaches?
 This seminar provided a brief introduction to each of these topics.

 May 15, 2013

-By Vivek Mohan, Research Fellow, Science, Technology, and Public Policy Program/Information and Communications Technology and Public Policy Project
+By Vivek Mohan, Research Fellow, Science, Technology, and Public Policy Program/Project on Technology, Security, and Conflict in the Cyber Age